danodz/twitter-clone-school/README.md

 We can also create a new `GlobalStyles` component to hold our app-wide styles, and use it in `App`.
 You can apply a CSS reset here, and set global fonts (for this project, `sans-serif` works well!).

 This app uses many icons.
 You can find everything you'll need using react-icons.
-Here's a list of all icons in the "Feather" collection: https://react-icons.github.io/react-icons/icons?name=fi
+Here's a list of all icons in the "Feather" collection: https://react-icons.github.io/react-icons/icons?name=fi.

+> You can use any collection, you're not limited to "Feather".

+---

-### Layout
+## Layout

 Create a `Sidebar` component.
 We'll need the cat logo shown in the top left, which we can move from `assets/logo.svg` (in the root directory of this workshop) to `src/assets/logo.svg`.
 Import it, and create links for all the navigation items in the sidebar, using React Router `<Link>`.
 For the `Profile` link, for now you can use a dummy profile ID (eg. `/profile/abc`).